Winter Programming

 How to Book a Program

-• Step 1: Email us at outdoored@nvca.on.ca or speak directly with our environmental education manager at 705-424-1479 ext 280 to select a date and discuss program availability.
+- Step 1: Email us at outdoored@nvca.on.ca or call 705-424-1479 ext.
+280 to speak with our environmental education staff and select a date and discuss program availability.

-• Step 2: Once date has been selected & confirmed, you will receive a booking form.
+- Step 2: Once your date has been selected and confirmed, you will receive a booking form.

-• Step 3: Complete, save, and return booking form with all pertinent details to outdoored@nvca.on.ca.
+- Step 3: Complete, save and return the booking form to outdoored@nvca.on.ca.

-• Step 4: You will be sent an email to confirm we have received your booking form.
+- Step 4: You will be sent an email confirming your booking!

 Fees